Understanding Einstein’s Special Relativity Physics

 Bar leaves my location at Central Station on her own worldline

-Her world-line is as shown in the diagram above.
+Her world-line is is shown in the diagram above.
 As time progresses for her, she moves along the railway track (which I see as my x-axis).
-Her world line might make an angle with my own world line in this diagram.
+Her world line might make an angle with my own world line t in this diagram.
+The faster she travels, the greater the angle .

 What is Bar’s line of simultaneity?

-This construction is absolutely fundamental to Special Relativity, because it relies on the constancy of the speed of light for all observers.
+This construction is absolutely fundamental to Special Relativity, because it relies upon, and emphasises the importance of the constancy of the speed of light for all observers.

 img_5806-1